wmcnamara/delegate/README.md

 int main()
 {
-	Delegate _delegate; 	//Create a delegate
+	//Create a delegate
+	Delegate _delegate;

 	//Add your functions
 	_delegate += YourFunction;
 	_delegate += YourFunction2;

-	_delegate(); //Invoke functions added to the delegate.
+  	//Invoke functions added to the delegate.
+	_delegate();

-	//Your Function Was Invoked!
+	/* Your Function Was Invoked!
-	//Your Function 2 Was Invoked!
+	Your Function 2 Was Invoked! */
 }
 ```